Rosa Lewis: Life

 She was born in Leyton, Essex, the fifth of nine children.
 Her father was a watchmaker and later an undertaker.

 She left school at 12 to go into domestic service, working her way up to cook.
 She claimed that the great chef Auguste Escoffier, then at the Carlton Hotel, taught her about cooking.
 It was he who named her the "Queen of Cooks".
 One of her employers was Lady Randolph Churchill.
 One day, Rosa chased Lady Randolph's then ten-year-old, red-haired son Winston out of her kitchen, shouting "Hop it, copper knob."

 She married butler Chiney Lewis in 1893.
 However, she did not think much of her husband.
 "My family said that if I did not marry Mr. Lewis they would shoot me. ...
 So we were married and I threw the ring at him at the church door and left him flat."

 There are several versions describing how she met Edward VII.
 According to Time magazine, it was Lady Randolph who introduced them.
 However, the Cavendish Hotel biography states they first met while she was employed by Philippe, Comte de Paris; he complimented her for the excellence of the dinner.
 In any case, he enjoyed her cooking very much.
 It was suspected by some that he helped her purchase the Cavendish Hotel in 1902.
 Another admirer of her culinary skills was Kaiser Wilhelm II, who presented her with his portrait.
 During World War I, she had it hung upside down in the men's toilet.

 In 1914 it was reported that she "cooked dinners for the regiments of the Household Cavalry... and at one time controlled the kitchen of White's Club", the latter a reference to White's "the oldest and most exclusive gentleman's club in London".

-Richard Hillary knew her, and wrote in The Last Enemy:
+Richard Hillary knew her during World War II, and wrote in The Last Enemy: